How to Clean Roomba Brushes?

 This makes it possible to hold the product in one hand.
 This handy feature allows you to move the product around various areas of your house.

-Although the 880 doesn’t have this feature, it isn’t essential because these products are self-cleaning and will continue to clean themselves.
+Although the 880 doesn’t have this feature, it isn’t that important because these products are self-cleaning and will continue to clean themselves.

 Roomba 880

-iRobot decreased the number of buttons on the 880, which was initially 8, but now only 5.
+iRobot decreased the number of buttons on the 880, which was initially 8, but it was now only 5.
 The robot’s interface can be used to schedule, but you can also use a remote.

 Once you have learned how to clean Roomba brushes and other maintenance procedures, it is time to start cleaning your Roomba regularly.
 The robot can be cleaned in just 30 minutes.

-You can expect the robot to last longer if given suitable attention.
+You can expect the robot to last longer if you give it suitable attention.
 The average Roomba will clean your home for 4 to 5 years if you do it correctly.
 Even if the battery is replaced, it should still work as new.

 How do you clean Roomba brushes?